Gun law in India: Current law

+In 2016, after the release of the Arms Rules, 2016, the Ministry of Home Affairs instructed all State Governments to further cast an overviewing role over all types of firearms.
+In addition to designating air guns as firearms, it directed the State Government to further direct all District Magistrates (DC/DM) of their States to enforce Standard Operating Procedures (SOPs).
+The SOPs required all air gun owners to test their firearms and furnish details of purchase.
+It also instructed all DCs to delegate each of their Sub-Divisional Commissioners (SDC/SDO/SDM) in charge of the Arms Branch to coordinate and conduct tests of air guns.
+It was stipulated that an Armorer be requisitioned by the District Magistrate from the Superintendent of Police (SP) to assist in the testing.
+It stipulated that tested and verified license-free air guns be given an Arms License Not Required (ALNR) certificate after testing using a chronometer, after which jurisdiction-specific identification marks be stamped on the firearms.
+As such, in May 2023, the Government of Mizoram released an Office Memorandum stating that ALNR certificates were under the direct purview of the DM without the need for further administrative approval while Arms License Required (ALR) applications be sent to the Home Department for further administrative approval.
+The memorandum also reiterated the 2016 Ministry of Home Affairs instructions.

+Such SOPs were aimed at further ensuring a strict divide between 'license required' and 'license not required' firearms in the country.

 Non-Prohibited Bore Licenses

 The law states that a license can be issued to anyone who has a good reason without stipulating what constitutes a good reason.
 Typically, applicants wanting a license for self-defense purposes need to prove danger to their life.
 Article 14 states that authorities can deny a license for unspecified "public peace or for public safety" reasons.
 They are not obligated to give reason for refusal of an application if they deem it to be necessary.
 Firearm licenses must be renewed every five years.
 Approximately 50% of the applications for license are accepted.
 For example, of the 12.8 million inhabitants, between April 2015 and March 2016, authorities in Mumbai rejected 169 out of 342 firearm applications.

 Some local jurisdictions may have additional requirements for granting licenses.
-For example in 2019 the commissioner of Firozpur district in Punjab ordered that every license applicant must plant at least 10 trees and take photos with them.
+For example, in 2019 the commissioner of Firozpur district in Punjab ordered that every license applicant must plant at least 10 trees and take photos with them.

+Air guns

+Guns of caliber .177 are usually within the legal muzzle energy for air guns in India.
+Owning an air gun does not require a license.
+However air gun use causing serious physical harm or death is punished the same way as with higher caliber guns.
+As per the ISSF rules, sport shooters must hold a minimum permit by an authorized shooter training club or institute and the state rifle association and later by the NRAI.
+Sports shooters without permits from a club and the NRAI carrying air guns are subject to imprisonment.